bkemboi394/Image-Processing-with-OpenMP-Parallel-Programming/README.md

 The main focus of the project was to investigate how parallel programming with OpenMp optimizes such tasks, especially where large images are involved.
 That explains the timing part and the ' #pragma omp parallel for' syntax.

-I compiled and executed the program via a virtual c++ lab environment provided by my school for HPC students.
+I compiled and executed the program via a virtual GPU powered computer (virtual computer lab environment) provided by my school for HPC students.

 Tested out the code on a picture taken somewhere in my school named 'GVSU.pgm'